Sensory Activities for Autistic Teenagers: 10 Therapist-Recommended Ideas

 This system helps us react to objects around us and to gravity, and is concerned with balance.

-Sometimes autistic children’s vestibular systems don’t communicate very well with the other parts of their body.
+Sometimes autistic children’s vestibular systems do not communicate very well with the other parts of their body.

 Problems with the vestibular system are thought to be caused by differences in the inner ear.